UPDATE: In 2020, the requirements and application steps for obtaining Medicaid insurance have undergone no significant changes.

 - 8 people: less than $57,762

 Children and pregnant women qualify for higher levels of income.
-Learn more about Medicaid eligibility requirements by downloading our comprehensive guide.
+Learn more about Medicaid requirements by downloading our comprehensive guide.

-Non Income-Based Medicaid Benefits Eligibility in Kentucky
+What Are the Non Income-Based Medicaid Benefits Requirements in Kentucky?

 The Kentucky Medicaid eligibility requirements do not end with income.
 Applicants must also meet citizenship requirements.
 This means you must be a U.S. citizen or national.
 If you are not a U.S. citizen, you must meet the qualified status of an alien.
 You should also be a Kentucky resident to be approved for Medicaid coverage in Kentucky.
 Remember, Medicaid in Kentucky can only cover you if the medical services or items you need are provided in Kentucky.
 There are a few scenarios where getting medical care or items from providers in other states may be covered.